 She waited and stared, stared and waited, and hoped that the men would return before her kittens were due.
 With all that staring, her eyes developed a squint and her tail became permanently bent from holding on to the goblet stem.

 The men didn't return, and eventually, of course, the kittens could wait no longer.
-They were finally born …
+They were finally born.

-Another of the Siamese cat legends tells the story of ...
+Another of the Siamese cat legends tells the story of:

 … there was a Princess of the Royal Household who loved to swim.
 Each day, she would make her way to her favorite bathing pool accompanied by her faithful feline companion.

 Each day, she would take off her rings, and, for safekeeping, place them over her cat's tail.
-(The cat would bend its tail to stop the rings from falling off, and gradually, over many years, the tail developed a permanent kink.
+(The cat would bend its tail to stop the rings from falling off).
+Gradually, over the course of many years, the cat's tail developed a permanent kink.

 And to this very day, there are still some Siamese cats born with kinked tails!